Bonobo

 68 to 86 pounds

 Wild bonobos can only be found in forests south of the Congo River in the Democratic Republic of Congo (DRC).
 They weren’t recognized as a separate species until 1929.
-As the last great ape to be scientifically described, much remains unknown about the bonobo—including the extent of its geographic range.
-Efforts to survey the species over the past two decades have been hampered by the remote nature of its habitat, the patchiness of its distribution, and years of civil unrest within the DRC.
+Much remains unknown about the bonobo—including the extent of its geographic range.
+Efforts to survey the species over the past decades have been hampered by the remote nature of its habitat, the patchiness of its distribution, and years of civil unrest within the DRC.

 Civil unrest and communities facing economic barriers in the area around the bonobos’ forests have contributed to bonobo poaching and deforestation.
 Though the size of the bonobo population is largely unknown, it has likely been declining for the last 30 years.
 Scientists believe the decline will continue for the next 45 to 55 years due to the bonobo’s low reproductive rate and growing threats.